alanesq/CameraWifiMotion/README.md

 If you require more io pins you can consider soldering directly to the esp32-s modules pins.
       Possible pins to consider:    16, 17, 9, 10, 11, 6, 7, 8

+I have heard reports of these modules getting very warm when in use although I have not experienced this myself, I suspect it may be when streaming video for long periods?
+May be worth bearing in mind.

 Camera troubleshooting: https://randomnerdtutorials.com/esp32-cam-troubleshooting-guide/